au-ts/sddf/docs/libc.md

 for `aarch64` and `riscv64` architectures, suitable for use in environments without a full libc.

-The following functions are provided:
+The vendored subset includes the following library functions:

 - `memcmp`
 - `memcpy`